-The Vintaqs II surveillance system mast on the second Gempita.
+The Vingtaqs II surveillance system mast on the second Gempita.
 The antenna of the Squire radar dominates the mast.

-I believed this was the first time the surveillance system of the reconnaisance variant has been photographed with the mast in the up position.
+I believed this was the first time the surveillance system of the reconnaissance variant has been photographed with the mast in the up position.

-The Vintaqs II optronic device without the radar antenna.
+The Vingtaqs II optronic device without the radar antenna.